 Remember the old electronics page?
 Well, unfortunately, I remember just enough to know what fonts to use and what colors, but the rest I'm winging it.
 Anyway, enjoy the projects here and proceed at your own risk!!

-I really enjoy collecting and restoring old tube radios. most of my sets are AM-SW table top sets made in the late 1930's and late 1940's.
+I really enjoy collecting and restoring old tube radios. most of my sets are table top sets made in the late 1930's and late 1940's.
 I will be adding photos of my radio sets as time permits

 Trutone Model D2634 Wood Tabletop Am Radio.
 My first tube radio ever, and a good little radio.

-Emerson Model AL-130 Wood Tabletop AM-SW Radio.
-My oldest radio so far.
+Crosley Model 56-TN Wood Tabletop AM-SW Radio.

 Hallicrafters Model S-85 Communications receiver.
 My only 'boatanchor'